Kerr-induced In-line Interferometry for Ultra-sensitive Phase-Contrast Imaging

-Signal distortions were observed, arising from two dominant sources: (a) dependence of output spectral intensity on the input spectral profile, leading to a decline of the peak prominence at the spectral edges (less prominent in experiment due to broader and flatter laser bandwidth), (b) experimental imperfections, such as slightly chirped input pulses, which distort the spectral baseline and c) spectral side bands and nonlinear background variations also appear due to nonlinear self-phase modulation induced by a non-ideal and non-symmetric pulse shape.
-Straightforward correction procedures allow to reduce those artifacts (see Methods).
-Importantly, all aberrations could, in principle, also be compensated optically through ideal pulse compression and spectral flattening of the input.
+Signal distortions may occur from two dominant sources: (a) dependence of output spectral intensity on the input spectral profile, leading to a decline of the peak prominence at the spectral edges (less prominent in experiment due to broader and flatter laser bandwidth), and (b) experimental imperfections, such as non-symmetric or chirped input pulses, which distort the spectral baseline.
+Straightforward correction techniques, such as normalizing readouts to the spectral baseline or the system response, can reduce those artifacts (see Methods).

-To correct for such linear and nonlinear aberrations we use a normalization scheme based on a shifting of a single phase bit of constant magnitude to estimate the envelope of the spectral response (see Appendix C3 for implementation).
-A weighting function can then be derived per pixel and applied in post-processing (or pre-processing as additional frequency-dependent encoding factor).
-To avoid disproportionate amplification of the baseline, we apply a flooring that enforces a minimum weighting value in the peripheral spectral region (Fig. \ref{Figure 3+4}d).
-The pixel-wise relation between input and recovered values shows slight improvement after this correction function is applied, quantifiable by Pearson correlation between inputs and readouts across the spectrum (Fig. \ref{Figure 3+4}e).

-Alternatively, the input pulse shape itself can serve as a weight and be factored out from the output spectrum.
-This approach is also demonstrated in the Supplementary Information.
-The nonlinear background could also be mitigated via reference measurements without data imprinted on the pulse; however, in our power and pulse-width regime, this step was not necessary since background contributions were weak.
 Importantly, all aberrations could, in principle, also be compensated optically through ideal pulse compression and spectral flattening of the input.